-The priority application deadline for Fall 2016 enrollment is
+The priority application deadline for MS Biology Fall 2016 enrollment has closed.

 The graduate program of the Department of Biology will provide state-of-the-art educational experiences that will prepare students to make valuable contributions to society where a knowledge and understanding of biological organisms and processes are required (e.g., biodiversity, conservation and the environment, health sciences, and biotechnology).
 Students will learn laboratory and/or field techniques and will conduct independent research within the biological sciences.
 They will also acquire the skills necessary for communicating biological information to professional scientific peers as well as to the lay public.

 - to enhance the student’s depth of understanding of selected topics in the biological sciences.

 - to cultivate skills for acquiring knowledge in the life sciences, both for matriculation and life-long learning.